wwxFromTju/Arena-Baselines/README.md

 sudo killall Xorg
 # or use sudo init 3
 sudo /usr/bin/X :0 &

+# if it says there is x server already running (but you cannot see anything from nvidia-smi), use htop to find the pid of Xorg, kill with 'kill -9 <PID>'
 ```

 Before run in a new window: